The Discovery of an Active Wind from the Milky Way's Black Hole

-For the gas within the inner 0.5~pc, we estimate that less than 70~\Msun\ lies within the wind cone.
-This is likely an upper limit, because of the large visible streamers passing either in front or behind the black hole and contaminating the view toward the center.
+For the gas within the inner 0.5~pc, we estimate that less than $\sim 25$~\Msun \, lies within the wind cone.
 To evacuate this gas from about $\sim0.2$~pc to about $\sim 1$~pc radius from the black hole in the Galactic Center potential requires about $4 \times 10^{38}\,\erg \, \sec^{-1}$ (this is purely a coincidence that this matches the value above).
-In contrast, heating this gas to $10^3$~K, to suppress emission of the \bco, line would require just shy of $\sim 10^{36}\,\erg \sec^{-1}.$ Note that while the amount of gas inside 0.5~pc is less than the amount of gas between 0.5 and 0.85~pc, the gas spends less time inside the geometrical area of the wind cone due faster Keplerian rotation and the cone's smaller extent closer to the black hole.
-We used the sum of the black hole and the nuclear stellar cluster mass \cite{Chatzopoulos_2015} to evaluate Keplerian velocities and gravitational energies.
+In contrast, heating this gas to $10^3$~K, to suppress emission of the \bco\ line would require just under $\sim 4\times 10^{35}\,\erg \sec^{-1}$.
+Note that while the amount of gas inside 0.5~pc is less than the amount of gas between 0.5 and 0.85~pc, the gas spends less time inside the geometrical area of the wind cone due to faster Keplerian rotation and the cone's smaller extent closer to the black hole.

 In reality, evacuation and heating would contribute jointly.
-Some fraction of the gas will be evacuated and the another fraction will be heated.
-So we estimate the jet power to be about $10^{38} \, \erg \, \sec^{-1}$.
+Some fraction of the gas will be evacuated, and another fraction will be heated.
+So we estimate the jet power to be about $10^{37} - 10^{38} \, \erg \, \sec^{-1}$.
 It is comparable to the ionizing energy and mechanical energy of stellar winds of the young cluster and WR stars in the Galactic Center.
-The WR stars and the young cluster would not be able to create the wind cone(s) by themselves, as they distribute energy relatively spherically, but they would contribute to the total energy budget within the cavities.
+The WR stars and the young cluster would not be able to clear the wind cone(s) by themselves, as they distribute energy relatively spherically, but they would contribute to the total energy budget within the cavities.
 The winds and emission from IRS13 are also expected to contribute.

 The calculations of the jet power (or the wind energy) conducted here are order-of-magnitude estimations.
 We do not attempt to calculate the energy required for the gas to escape from a few gravitational radii from the black hole.
 This calculation would be very sensitive to the exact origin of the wind and the mass of evacuated gas, which are unknown.
-In general, accurate jet power calculations only possible in simulations as they can track the origin of the outflowing gas.
-Our estimation of Sgr A* jet power is about $10^2$ times larger than it's Bolometric luminosity $\sim 3 \times 10^{36} \, \erg \, \sec^{-1}$ \cite{Genzel2010}, which is about the same ratio as for M87$^*$ \cite{EHT2021,Prieto2016,Blandford2022}.
+In general, accurate jet power calculations are only possible in simulations, as they can track the origin of the outflowing gas.